Christoph33one/post-planner-api/README.md

 - Tested that all traveplans can be viewed as a list in the api /travelplanposts/ and the api returns a status HTTP_200_OK.

 - Tested whether a travel plan can be retrieved using the URL /travelplanposts/?owner__profile=3 and the correct user ID.
 Additionally, verified that the response returns a status.HTTP_200_OK error, indicating that the operation was successful.

 - Tested the scenario where an incorrect URL is used to retrieve a post (e.g., /posts/999).
 As this post count does not exist, the response should return a status.HTTP_404_NOT_FOUND error, indicating that the requested resource could not be found.

 - As part of our testing process, I verified that a user is able to update their own posts.
 To do so, I used the user's ID and a filter method to identify the correct post ID, and updated the post with a new title.
 I also verified that the response returns a status.HTTP_200_OK error, indicating that the update was successful.
-This helps ensure that users are able to modify their own posts as needed
+This helps ensure that users are able to modify their own posts as needed.

 - As part of the testing process, I verified that a user is not able to update another user's post.
 To do so, I added a logged-in user ID to the response of a different post ID, and verified that the expected result is a status.HTTP_403_FORBIDDEN error.
 This helps ensure that authenticated users cannot edit posts that do not belong to them.

 - As part of the testing process, I verified that a user is able to delete their post.
 To do so I added a filter method to indentify the owner is the onwer of that post with the correct user ID.
 Once a post had been delete the api is to return a status.HTTP_204_NO_CONTENT.
-YOU NEED TO WRITE THIS TEST !!!!!!!!! ????????

 - As part of the testing process, I wanted a unauthorised user to not be able to delete a post they do not own.
 To verify the result the api is to return a status.HTTP_403_FORBIDDEN error.
 This helps ensure that authenticated users cannot delete posts that do not belong to them.
-NEED TO WRITE THIS TEST !!!!!!!! ???????????

 ---